lemons-studios/audio-replacer/README.md

   <img src="https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white" alt="Supports Windows!">
 </p>

-# NOTE

-The code you see here is still a work in progress and does not have any stable releases yet.
-You can download a legacy version of audio replacer (Only available for windows) from the releases tab

 ## ❓ About

-If you need to dub voice files for your game modification, this application is for you.
-Many convenient features have been integrated into this application to streamline the dubbing process
+Audio Replacer is a tool designed to streamline dubbing over video game voice-overs (or any set of audio files).
+Originally developed for a future project of mine, but can work for any use case!

+### ✅ Use cases:
+- Voice-Over translation mods
+- Have your friend(s) dub over a video game you all love (This is what audio replacer was created for)

+### ❌ What this app CANNOT do:
+- Automatically replace content with AI (That's nasty by the way, don't even think about doing this)
+- Rip video game asset files

 ## 🖥️ Features

-- Data-driven pitch and effect filters powered by FFMpeg (in other words; you can create these filters yourself!)
+- Create custom pitch/effect files, powered by FFMpeg
-- Built-in pitch/effect data file editor
+- Built-in custom data editor
-- Optional support for Discord Rich presence
+- Support for Discord Rich presence
-- Support for speech-to-text transcription with Whisper.cpp
+- Support for speech-to-text transcription with Whisper
+- Noise suppression supported with RNNNoise
-- Automatic app updates
+- Automatic app updates (Windows Only)
 - Hotkeys for common tasks

 ## 💾 Install